 For more information on this career, visit Human Resources and Skills Development Canada Or, watch the video below about a job in the instrumentation control field.

 Minimum Admission Requirements

-Ontario Secondary School Diploma (OSSD) with the majority of credits at the College (C) and Open (O) levels, including:
+Ontario Secondary School Diploma (or equivalent) with courses from the College (C), and Open (O) level including:

-With just 8 additional courses you can complete a second diploma at Fleming in the Instrumentation and Control Engineering Technician program and graduate with 2 diplomas in 3 years.
+With just 8 additional courses you can complete a second diploma at Fleming in the Electrical Engineering Technician program and graduate with 2 diplomas in 3 years.

 About the School